s-20/unnamed/Details.md

 Details can be used in a variety of ways.
 They are sort of like every characteristic taken to a microscopic level.
 You can pull them like Skills or Traits into the rare check where they're appropriate, or they can provide passive benefits.

 If you pull a Detail, it provides a Die just like a 1 Stack [Skill](Skills.md).
-Details cannot be [Stacked](Stack.md), but they can provide passive effects, or even grant automatic success with a task if it seems approrpriate.
+Details cannot be [Stacked](Stack.md), but they can provide passive effects, or even grant automatic success with a task if it seems appropriate.

 ## Character Creation: What's Next